Job Title: Office Coordinator

 While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel and talk or hear.
 The employee is frequently required to walk, climb stairs and reach with hands and arms.
 The employee is occasionally required to stand and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision and distance vision.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-If you are unable to submit an application because of incompatible assistive technology or a disability, please e-mail email@example.com.
+If you are unable to submit an application because of incompatible assistive technology or a disability, please contact email@example.com.
 We will make every effort to respond to your request for assistance as soon as possible.